top of page

 The rear bumper and rear license plate pan were redesigned in 1969 ½ to accommodate USA-sized license plates.
 Before this, it was necessary to bend the USA license plate to make it fit.
 Notice that the upper and lower bumper blades were redesigned for 1969 1/2 to have flattened areas to allow a better view of the license plate.
 These rear bumper and license plate pan changes remained on all USA-bound DS’s from 1969 ½ until Citroën stopped importing DS’s in 1972.
 According two the parts book, Swiss cars eventually received this bumper as well.

 The parts books indicate that Canadian cars never received the redesigned rear bumper and rear license plate pan, despite the fact that the Canadian license plates were the same size as the USA plates.
 However, the parts books are clearly in error since we have found several Canadian DS's that have the USA rear license plate pan and bumper.
-Most plausibly, Canadian cars received the USA rear bumper in 4/71, a date when many USA changes made their way onto Canadian cars.
+Most likely, Canadian cars received the USA rear bumper in 4/71, a date when many USA changes made their way onto Canadian cars.

 IMG_5413.jpg